 We are a liturgical church and liturgy means the “work of the people”, so you can expect an ongoing invitation to read responsively and sit and stand throughout the worship service.
 Prayers and readings are projected onto a screen so that everyone can participate together.

 We also observe the practice of passing the peace between worshippers.
 At a significant moment in the service we greet others with a handshake and say, “The peace of the Lord be with you!” or simply “Peace!”
 It may seem unusual but it represents the peace of God’s forgiveness that we receive from him and share with others.
 Please participate as you feel comfortable.

 Am I expected to receive communion?

 We do celebrate communion weekly but no one is required to come forward and participate.
-We invite anyone who is baptized and professes faith in Jesus from any Christian denomination to come forward with the congregation and receive the bread and the wine that is offered.
+We invite anyone who is baptized and professes faith in Jesus from any Christian denomination to come forward and receive the bread and the wine that is offered.
 Gluten free wafers are available for those with special dietary needs.

 If you cannot or prefer not to receive the communion elements, we invite you to come forward and receive a prayer of blessing.
 You are also welcome to remain in your seat.